 If the material is “fair use” dependent, then reuse by the same instructor in the same or a similar course would likely trigger a need for authorization and royalties."

-Copyright: Fair Use and the Teach Act (/libraryguides.uwsp.edu)
+Copyright: Fair Use and the Teach Act ( based on libraryguides.uwsp.edu)

-When possible, it is preferable to link to electronic material that is already licensed by the library rather than make digital copies.
+Link to electronic material rather than make digital copies.

 ONL Online Teaching: TEACH Act & Copyright (https://libguides.uwc.edu)